Hawaiian ukulele parts

 Best tenor tuning ukuleles

 The tenor ukulele is the favorite of most musicians and the reason is that its range of sounds is the most versatile.
-We leave you with a comparison of what, in our opinion, are the three best tenor ukuleles on the market.
+Here is a list of what we think are the three best tenor ukuleles on the market.

-It is tenor and should not have such excessive brightness.
-We would say he is more of a tenorino/contratenor.
+It's tenor and should not have such excessive brightness.
+We would say this is more of a tenorino/contratenor.

 - Woods: Spruce, mahogany, walnut.

 - Sound: A little strident for our taste.